Word Order

 What Is Word Order?

-The way words are arranged in a sentence is called 'word order'.
+The way the elements are arranged in a sentence is called 'word order'.
 Word order is a part of syntax because it determines how different kinds of sentences are formed.
 The wrong word order will result in confusion, unclear sentences, and incorrect meanings.

 Why Is Word Order Important?

 Word order affects the meaning of a sentence.
 It can show who acts and to whom the action is done.
 Many languages use inflection to show how different parts of a sentence function.
-However, English only has a few of them.
-So, the order of the words in a sentence is the determining feature.
-For example, you can almost be sure that the first noun you see is the subject of the sentence.
+However, English does not have many inflection rules.
+As a result, the position of words in the sentence determines their function.

 I read often books. → I often read books.